-False: It is always good to eat healthy, but your milk will be the perfect personalized food for your baby no matter what you eat (chips, orange pop, don't tell me what else)!
+False: It is always good to eat healthy, but your milk will be good no matter what you eat (chips, orange pop, don't tell me what else).
 You will feel better and have more energy if you eat well (protein, low-fat, lots of fruits and vegetables).
-And you can continue taking your prenatal vitamins too.